jkillingsworth/jkillingsworth.com/_posts/2019-02-10-the-very-strange-chinese-yuan.md

 {% chart fig-08-forex-intraday-EURCNH-probs-lin.svg %}
 {% chart fig-09-forex-intraday-EURCNH-probs-log.svg %}

 The triple peak pattern is not present in this data set.
 I wasn't expecting this.
-Like many other data sets examined in my previous post, the distribution of price fluctuations for these data roughly approximates a Laplace distribution.
+Like the other data sets examined in my previous post, the distribution of price fluctuations for these data roughly approximates a Laplace distribution.

 ## Synthetic Exchange Rates